Jump to contentJump to search

 APriot is distributed with a user manual in which all steps necessary to conduct a simulation are explained.
 You can select the manual within APriot by choosing '? -> APriot user manual'.

-Alternatively, you can undefineddownload the manual here.
+Alternatively, you can download the manual here.

 System requirements

 APriot is compatible with Windows 7 - 10.
-There are 32 and 64 bits versions.

 Download and install